+All or almost all (depending on the work I do for you) of the information that I hold about you is provided to me or gathered by me (or your solicitor, if you have one) during the course of your case and/or proceedings.
 When carrying out the provision of legal services or providing a reference I collect some or all of the following personal information that you provide:

 - a. personal details

 - b. family details

 - c. lifestyle and social circumstances

 - d. goods and services

 - e. financial details

 - f. education, training and employment details

 - g. physical or mental health details

 - h. racial or ethnic origin

 - i. political opinions

 - j. religious, philosophical or other beliefs

 - k. trade union membership

 - I. sex life or sexual orientation

 - m. genetic data

-- n. biometric data for the purpose of uniquely identifying a natural person

-- o. criminal proceedings, outcomes and sentences, and related security measures
+- n. criminal proceedings, outcomes and sentences, and related security measures

-- p. other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.
+- o. other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.